fojdar001/Project1/README.md

 # Project1
 <h1>This is my First Project</h1>
 <br>
-so I create a Udemy type website of web development by Kuldeep Singh.
+so I create a Udemy type website of web development by Kuldeep Singh